Simone Gold: Psychodynamic Therapist, London, N2 London, N2

 To turn natural sadness into depression, all you have to do is blame yourself for the disaster that has befallen you – Dorothy Rowe

 It’s worth pointing out that sometimes it’s hard to let go of troubling thoughts, feelings or behaviour because this might present other dilemmas which we may be only partially aware of.
 For example, blaming ourselves for something that has happened or gone wrong can feel more ‘comfortable’ and familiar to us than considering what other factors might be involved.
 Because of this, we might find ourselves ‘stuck’ in a way of thinking or being, even though we so desperately want to change things.
-But by carefully uncovering these hidden dilemmas that keep us stuck in unhelpful patterns, we can find other, healthier ways for you to deal with your difficulties.
+However, by carefully uncovering these hidden dilemmas that keep us stuck in unhelpful patterns, we can find other, healthier ways for you to deal with your difficulties.
+This paves the way for improved relationships, a greater sense of self, and the ability to consider different life choices.

 The Good Life is a process, not a state of being – Carl Rogers, founder of Person-Centred Therapy

-I aim to work with clients as for as short a time as is needed – in other words, for as long as it takes to clarify, resolve, understand or move beyond the difficulty.
+I see the work of therapy as a collaborative endeavour between myself and those who seek my help.
+I aim to work with clients for as short a time as is needed – in other words, for as long as it takes to clarify, resolve, understand or move beyond the difficulty.
 This will vary from client to client and according to the issue we need to deal with.
 Sometimes we need to allow time and space for feelings to emerge and be attended to in a way that honours and respects them.
 I am there for clients if they feel it might be useful to return at a later date, or for an occasional review.
 My hope is always that, through our work together, my clients will develop their own therapeutic voice; the therapy may end but the insight and thinking can continue forever.

 Read More